 Finding accommodation in Calgary

 Both furnished and unfurnished accommodation options are available in Calgary – with the former generally being much more expensive than the latter.

 It is highly recommended that expats do a little pre-trip research about areas and suburbs in Calgary so that they can decide where to start searching for a home.
 It is also useful to familiarise oneself with the process of renting property in Canada and the types of documents potential tenants will be expected to present in order to secure a lease.

 When searching for accommodation in Calgary, it's always a good idea to start with online listings, as these are updated most regularly.
 Expats should also check out the daily editions of the Calgary Herald and the Calgary Sun – the city's leading newspapers, both of which carry rental listings.

 Since roughly two-thirds of Canadians own their own houses, and since many landlords don't want to bother with the hassle of finding their own tenants, estate agents often will have a mandate over the best rental properties in the city.
-However, as helpful as agents can be for new arrivals finding a place to stay, they will exact a fee for this service.
+That said, as helpful as agents can be for new arrivals, they will exact a fee for this service.
 This fee can range from anywhere between 10 and 100 percent of the monthly rent.